maykar/plex_assistant/README.md

 You can use the component's service without IFTTT as well to call the commands however you'd like.

 ## Important note
 This is just a pet project of mine and was made to fill the absence of native Google Assistant support in Plex and the Phlex/FlexTV projects aren't in working order for me at the moment (is it just me?).
-I do not intend to put a large amount of work into this as Plex could add Google Assistant support and FlexTV will become viable again at any time.
+I do not intend to put a large amount of work into this as Plex could add Google Assistant support or FlexTV will become viable again at any time.

 That being said, I will still be working on adding features and fixing issues.
-I just don't want expectations of quick fixes or implimentations.
+I just don't want any expectations of quick fixes or feature implimentations.
 As always, I both welcome and greatly appreciate pull requests.

-Thank you.
+Thank you for understanding.

 ## Installation
 ...